 I begin my artwork on a board which gives me the opportunity to mis-shapen it if I wish.
-For larger pieces I will use canvas.
-Then when I start to layer up the textures I become completely absorbed in overlapping torn pieces of paper and fragments of card, pulling apart and adding skrim, then using pastes, cotton, wire, string and even nails at times to make each piece work.
-I love getting lost in the texturing process, aiming to create an intriguing surface full of feeling, movement and an evocative of an emotional experience through how the materials fall on the board, both intentionally and through happy accidents.
+For larger pieces I will use canvas, but, for me, a canvas has less scope.
+Then when I start to layer up the textures I become completely absorbed in overlapping torn pieces of paper and fragments of card, using pastes, gesso, cotton, wire, string or nails to make each piece work.
+I love getting lost in the texturing process, aiming to create an intriguing surface full of feeling, movement and aiming to evoke an emotional experience through how the materials fall on the board, both intentionally and through happy accidents.
 At some point I might then rip off certain textures which can add further depths, cracks and crevasses and add to the expression of the piece.
 True life news clippings or accounts of lives from parish records from the 19th century might then be woven in amidst the layers.

-I like portraying old, weather worn, isolated and derelict cottages, farms or outbuildings with dramatic skies using the materials to capture the scene.
-My aim is to put into my art the deep experience we have when we are absorbed by something so moving and captivating - a something we cannot put into words as they do not justice to the experience we are having.
-Overall my intention is to put into my pieces, feelings we have when we see beauty in nature or in history, a roof that has it's rafters exposed, a building that has part collapsed, crumbling plaster and the traces of peeling paint on an old wall from decades before, skies to get lost in, waves crashing on the shore or trees gripping our attention as they blow in the wind.
+I like portraying old, weather-worn, isolated and derelict cottages, farms or outbuildings with dramatic skies using the materials to capture the scene.
+My aim is to put into my art the deep experience we have when we are absorbed by something so moving and captivating - a something we cannot put into words as they do not do justice to the experience we are having.
+Overall my intention is to put into my pieces, feelings we have when we see beauty in nature or in history, a roof that has it's rafters exposed, a building that has part collapsed, crumbling plaster and the traces of peeling paint on an old wall from decades before, skies to get lost in or trees gripping our attention as they blow in the wind.

-I'm inclined towards a mix of media, usually starting with acrylics, then sometimes inks or vibrant water colour before bringing the piece together by working oils into the relief, which creates depths and ages my artwork.
-Layers of pigment are then wiped away, revealing the image underneath.
+I'm inclined towards a mix of media, acrylics or inks, before bringing the piece together with the use of oils.
+This process creates depths and ages my artwork, with textures being revealed from underneath the pigment.
 I use a limited palette when it comes to colour, very often inclined towards blues.
-I like to experiment with the effects that wire, scraping, wiping and sanding can have on the mood of a piece often using my hands, rags or spatulas.
+I also like to experiment with the effects that wire, scraping, wiping and sanding can have on the mood of a piece often using my hands, rags or spatulas.